AdobeDocs/platform-learn.en/help/tutorial-mobile-sdk-new/events.md

 ---
-title: Collect event data
+title: Track event data
-description: Learn how to collect event data in a mobile app.
+description: Learn how to track event data in a mobile app.
 hide: yes
 ---
-# Collect event data
+# Track event data

 Learn how to track events in a mobile app.